samuelskim1/samuelskim1/README.md

 - 🔭 I’m currently working on **Moodify**
-- 💬 Ask me about my favorite artists and music genres
+- 💬 Ask me about my favorite artists/music genres and games!
-- ⚡ Fun fact: I love watching and playing 🏐 and 🏀
+- ⚡ Fun fact: I love watching and playing 🏐 and 🏀!

 ---